Skip to main content

 It says that “highly engaged business units achieve 59% less turnover” in high turnover organizations and “24% less turnover” in low turnover organizations.

-Managers play a big role in employee engagement and growth.
+Managers play a significant role in employee engagement and growth.
 So it’s important for them to have motivating communication with their team members.

 Gallup surveyed over 2.7 million employees globally to come up with the 12 questions to help companies measure and boost employee engagement.
 This survey aims to open a dialogue between managers and their teams.